scholzj/kekspose/README.md

 ### Installation

-You can download one of the release binaries from one of the release and use it.
+You can download one of the release binaries from one of the releases and use it.

 ### Configuration